Learning and Participation Research

 The research spans a range of topics including arts and health, older adults, children and young people, and arts and museums, as well as engaging with questions about how to demonstrate and disseminate the different kinds of impact of participatory arts.

-Abstract: Research exploring older people and the participatory arts has tended to focus on notions of biomedical impact, often coupled with appeals to evasive notions of ‘‘well-being.’’
-Rather than suggesting such approaches are invalid, this article proposes the need for their extension and proposes an alternative, critical approach to analysing older people’s experience of arts participation.
+Research exploring older people and the participatory arts has tended to focus on notions of biomedical impact, often coupled with appeals to evasive notions of ‘‘well-being.’’
+Rather than suggesting such approaches are invalid, Beyond health and well-being: transformation, memory and the virtual in older people’s music and dance (2015) proposes the need for their extension and proposes an alternative, critical approach to analysing older people’s experience of arts participation.

 Abstract: This article explores the role of the ‘reflective practitioner’ in participatory arts projects with older people, as articulated by creative practitioners themselves.
 Research into participatory arts activity with older people which focuses on the process rather than the outcome of such activity remains sparse, as does scholarship which engages closely with artist-practitioners themselves as a rich source of knowledge and insight in this field.
 Supported by theory concerning the development and utility of reflective praxis (Schön 1983, Neelands 2006), the article foregrounds the perspectives of a range of experienced artist-practitioners, as obtained through interviews and the findings of a ‘reflective learning group’ practitioner CPD programme.